MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### OfflineStore

-The `OfflineStore` is used when configuring offline data acess.
+The `OfflineStore` is used when configuring offline data access.
 See [Work with offline tables](#work-with-offline-tables) for more information.

 #### ParallelOperations

 Part of the offline synchronization process involves pushing queued operations to the remote server.
 When the push operation is triggered, the operations are submitted in the order they were received.
 You can, optionally, use up to 8 threads to push these operations.
 This uses more resources on both client and server to complete the operation faster.
-When using more than one thread, the order in which operations arrive at the server cannot be guaranteed.
+When using more than one thread, the order in which operations arrive at the server can't be guaranteed.

 #### SerializerSettings

-If you have changed the serializer settings on the datasync server, you will also need to make the same changes to the `SerializerSettings` on the client.
+If you've changed the serializer settings on the datasync server, you'll also need to make the same changes to the `SerializerSettings` on the client.
 This option allows you to specify your own serializer settings.

 #### TableEndpointResolver